joolstorrentecalo/gitlab-foss/doc/administration/logs/index.md

 - `/var/log/gitlab/gitlab-rails/git_json.log` on Linux package installations.
 - `/home/git/gitlab/log/git_json.log` on self-compiled installations.

+After GitLab version 12.2, this file was renamed from `githost.log` to `git_json.log` and stored in JSON format.

 GitLab has to interact with Git repositories, but in some rare cases something can go wrong.
 If this happens, you need to know exactly what